Answers to Quiz

 approximately 140-145 degrees F is safe.

-5. Frozen meat and poultry can be
+5. Frozen meat and

-defrosted on the counter.
+poultry can be defrosted on the

-Defrost meat overnight in the
+FALSE Defrost meat

-refrigerator, microwave or in cold water.
+overnight in the refrigerator, microwave or in

-Meat can enter the temperature “danger zone”
+cold water.
+Meat can enter the

-when left on the counter overnight.
+temperature “danger zone” when left on the

-6. Pregnant women and
+6. Pregnant women and others with

-others with compromised immune systems should
+compromised immune systems should reheat lunch

-reheat lunch meats before consuming them.
+meats before consuming them.

-True.
+TRUE.
 Listeria

 monocytogenes, a bacterium that thrives in cold